MichaelYagi/bashbyt/README.md

 Bash scripts to render and push Tidbyt apps on a schedule.
 You must install [pixlet](https://tidbyt.dev/docs/build/installing-pixlet).

-Quickstart by following step 1 below, then step 7.
+Quickstart by following step 1, then step 7 below.

 1. Create file in root directory `tidbyt.config` and update with api key `api_key=<api_key>`
 2. Create folder with .star Tidbyt script